 I was so happy the day I married my husband.
-We were both sparkling eyes and hearts full of love.
+We were all sparkling eyes and loving hearts.
 We swore to be together forever and we meant it.

 Cut to 11 years later.
-Every day I ask myself how to save marriage from divorce.
 We hardly ever talk or see each other.
 Silent anger is between us all the time.
 We never spend family time together.
 I am always suspicious that he is cheating, he always complains and nothing I do is good enough.
 My children notice this and seem so sad.

 Things look hopeless and divorce is definitely lurking around in the corners.
 How could this have happened to us?
 What did I do wrong?
 Who is to blame?
 How can I save my marriage from divorce?

 As these questions took hold of my thoughts and depression slowly took over me, I decided not to give up.
 I started looking for help because I knew we can’t survive this marriage crisis alone.

 After a long search and a many mistakes (mainly due to questionable advice on the internet), I finally found the last relationship advice book I’ll ever read.
 Implementing the exact steps given to me in this book literally saved my marriage.

 I want to share 3 effective ways to save your marriage – All of them taken from This Book.
 I hope it helps you as it did me:

 The most common mistake we make is to look for what is wrong and how to fix it.
 Why can’t we get things right again? why can’t we get back to the way we used to be?
 Why did he cheat on me?

 Focusing on the weak spots in your marriage is completely normal, we all do that instinctively.
 But focusing on the bad things…makes things bad.
 It will only make you feel despaired

 So, what’s the uncommon way to deal with this?